Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set the strategy for handling historical chain data.
+The strategy for handling historical chain data.
 Valid options are:

 - `minimal` - Stores the minimal required data to follow the chain and run validators.
 Finalized states and historic blocks are pruned.
 - `prune` - Stores all blocks, but finalized states are pruned.